smittytone/PreviewText/README.md

     - Support `.toml` files.
     - Allow the user to set a minimum size below which thumbnails will not be rendered because they’ll be too small to be of value.
 Default: 48 pixels.
     - Revise Thumbnailer code with a view to reducing massive memory usage seen by some users, and as-yet-unexplained Thumbnailer crashes.
+    - Fix the 'white flash' seen on loading the What's New sheet.
 - 1.0.4 *14 August 2023*
     - Non-shipping release: repo/code reorganisation.
 - 1.0.3 *12 May 2023*